eHabitat/ehabitat/README copy.md

     )
 ```

-See this [example script](https://github.com/XgenTimeSeries/xgen-timeseries/blob/main/examples/scripts/distributed_training_imagenet.py) that defines a multi-gpu training on time series dataset.
+See this [example script](https://github.com/XgenTimeSeries/eHabitat-timeseries/blob/main/examples/scripts/distributed_training_imagenet.py) that defines a multi-gpu training on time series dataset.
 Please note that the way the distributed environment variables (`world_size`, `rank`    ) are recovered may be specific to the cluster and launcher you use.

 ### Benchmark

-Below are indicated the training times for a CCGAN with `XGen`:
+Below are indicated the training times for a CCGAN with `eHabitat`:

 |  | Train Data | 1 GPU | 4 GPUs | 2x4 GPUs |
 |:---:|:---:|:---:|:---:|---|